demurre/CPPLearning/practice/HelloWorld/README.md

-## Type a program that will display your last name, first name and view the results of its work.
+## Type a program which will display your last and first name.